 Organizing resource groups into requirements assessment team, design team, development and testing group help create required division of labor for assembly line working.
 This allows the limited expert resources to be centralized in the requirements and the design groups.
 This grouping also helps in proper utilization of their capacity in type of work, which requires their expertise.
 However, without clear definition of what constitutes end of requirement and end of design, the assembly line type sequential working between resource groups will never materialize due to flow backs.
-It is also important to put up a process of check to mark completions – this is imperative to break the bad habit of proceeding without completing the phases.
+It is also important to put in place a process of check to mark completions – this is imperative to break the bad habit of proceeding without completing the phases.

 This phase should focus not only defining what should be done in a feature but also defining what will not be given.
 It is also important to begin with the end in mind.
 The inputs of all test cases to be used in the final validation should be defined.
 At times, visual prototypes can also help customers visualize what they really want.